-Welcome to Junior School (F - Year 6)
+Welcome to Junior School (ELC - Year 6)

-As Head of Junior School I am thrilled to be leading in a school that holds faith and values that are close to and very dear to my heart.
+As Head of Junior School across both campuses, I am thrilled to be leading in a school that holds faith and values that are close to and very dear to my heart.
 I have a heart to see every child further develop their relationship with Jesus.
 I am passionate about pedagogy and constantly striving to increase educational outcomes for children.
-Supporting staff to thrive in their God given roles and valuing the importance of parent partnership is very important to me.
+Supporting staff to thrive in their God-given roles and valuing the importance of parent partnership is very important to me.

-Children in the Junior School are immersed in a Christ-centred F-12 Christian community.
+Children in the Junior School are immersed in a Christ-centred ELC to Year 12 Christian community.
 They are nurtured by teachers and support staff, all of whom without exception have a heart for our Lord Jesus.

 The rich and diverse learning environment that we offer in the Junior School encompasses well-rounded holistic education that fosters development of the whole person.
 Critical and creative thinking encourages higher order thinking, and subsequently fosters academic performance to the highest level.
 Teachers constantly strive to cater for children of all levels by differentiating and providing opportunities that are many and extensive.